DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Design of

-\worldviewer allows users to analyze and edit the underlying worldviews in GTI models based on their personal notion of fairness.
-Critically, this model is not limited to specific text prompts or to a single definition of fairness, and is capable of supporting a wide range of text prompts and worldviews.
-The \worldviewer system is designed in two parts: the front-end, where we define the organization and design of the dashboard, and the back-end, where we define the worldview analysis and editing methodologies.
+\worldviewer allows users to analyze and edit the underlying worldviews in TTI models based on their personal viewpoint and values.
+Critically, it is not limited to specific text prompts or to a single definition of a worldview, and is capable of supporting a wide range of text prompts and worldviews. \worldviewer is designed in two parts: the front-end, where we define the organization and design of the dashboard, and the back-end, where we define the worldview analysis and editing methodologies.